-During Imran Hakim's pitch to the Dragon, Imran claimed his Teddy was patented.
+During Imran Hakim's pitch to the Dragons, Imran claimed his Teddy was patented.
 Seriously?
 I recall having a tinkle-tinkle Teddy as a kid.
 Can't quite recall the name, because in those days toy makers were not big on branding.
 Why go with something catchy like iTeddy, when you can say more with more, like "Bantam Brown Plush Musical Teddy Bear Wind Up Music Box Stuffed".
-Yes, that is apparently what my cuddly little head-bobbing bear was called - thanks to a Google search:
+Yes, that's apparently what my cuddly little head-bobbing bear was called - thanks to a Google search:

 But, what happened to the iTeddy patent?
 Well, Theo and Peter were well and truly duped.
 True, Imran filed a patent:

 But then again, anyone can "file" a patent for anything.
 The rub lies in getting it granted.

 "An interactive toy comprising a body portion, personal media file playing functionality and a control panel, wherein the personal media file playing functionality is located within the interior of the body portion of the toy, and the control panel forms a part of the exterior surface of the body portion of the toy."

 I know what you are thinking: why do patent attorneys need to study and practise so long to qualify to write stuff like this?
 Even the drawing looks more technical - at least the draftsman had to draw lines connecting the numbers and thingies.